What is Clomicalm (clomipramine hydrochloride)?

-Clomicalm (clomipramine) is used to treat separation anxiety in dogs in connection with behavior modification and training.Clomicalm requires a prescription from your veterinarian.
+Clomicalm (clomipramine) is used to treat separation anxiety in dogs in connection with behavior modification and training.
+This medication affects chemicals in the brain that may become unbalanced leading to behavioral problems in dogs.
+Clomicalm requires a prescription from your veterinarian.

-Dogs (over 6 months of age)
+Dogs (6+ months of age)

-Anafranil (Novartis), Clomicalm (Novartis)
+Anafranil (Novartis), Clomicalm (Elanco)

 Give the missed dose as soon as you remember.
 However, if is almost time for the next regularly scheduled dose, skip the missed dose and take the next one as directed.
 Do not give a double dose of the medication.

 What happens if I overdose my pet on Clomicalm?